Smart Device Translates American Sign Language To English

 - renegade5over 4 yearsCool big help for deaf people

-- Sally about 5 yearsgreat way to help those who need it!
+- Sally over 5 yearsgreat way to help those who need it!